Character page for Victor and Valentino.

 A legendary owl monster who preys on crying children.

-- Affably Evil: Befitting her motherly nature, she's very kind and caring even if she insists on letting her "children" stay with her.
+- Affably Evil: "Evil" is a stretch.
+While she does kidnap crying children, it's out of protective instinct rather than malice.
+Befitting her motherly nature, she's very kind and caring even if she insists on letting her "children" stay with her.
+And she's even willing to let them go once they've matured.

 - Friend to All Children: Legend says she preys on crying children, when she actually adores children and is compelled to pamper and protect them by maternal instinct.